-Table 18: Financial needs under the optimal management scenario per country (in $\textcircled{\bullet}$
+Table 18: Financing needs under the optimal management scenario per country (in $\epsilon$ )

-Italy has the greatest financial needs followed by Greece and Spain.
+Italy has the greatest financing needs followed by Greece and Spain.
 Together, European countries' needs account for 94% of total operating needs in the Mediterranean region.
-Algeria has the lowest financial needs in the region.
+Algeria has the lowest financing needs in the region.

 At the regional scale, results are consistent with previous analysis.
-Hence, in 2006, Lopez estimated annual financial needs for basic management at €75m for MPAs in IUCN categories I-IV and between €88m and €441m for coastal/marine & broad marine areas in IUCN categories V-VI, hence a total of between €163m and €516m.
+Hence, in 2006, Lopez estimated annual financing needs for basic management at $\in$ 75M for MPAs in IUCN categories I-IV and between $\in$ 88M and $\in$ 441M for coastal/marine & broad marine areas in IUCN categories V-VI, hence a total of between $\in$ 163M and $\in$ 516M.
 He only considered operating management costs.
-In the present results, the needs for operating management costs amount to €52m, which seems consistent with the Lopez results, 9 years after his study.
+In the present results, the needs for operating management costs amount to $\in$ 552M, which seems consistent with the Lopez results, 9 years after his study.
 The MPA network has developed from 2006 to 2015 and it seems reasonable to assume that needs have increased during that period.